 Are you interested in being an advocate for Indian country?

-This program prepares you for a wide range of tribal-justice related careers and teaches you the foundations of Native American law and policy.
+The Tribal Courts and Justice Administration Undergraduate Certificate is designed to provide a strong foundation in the workings of tribal courts and justice systems.
+This program prepares you for a wide range of tribal-justice related careers and teaches you the foundations of tribal law and policy.
 The curriculum covers topics ranging from federal Indian law, tribal courts, tribal criminal law, and tribal family law, all taught by industry leading faculty.

 Apply